Ibinarriaga8/RepasoFinalDL/README.md

 2. Development of forward and backward of MaxPool2d.
 To code it, you have to use the adaptations fold and unfold coded before, no other implementation will be allowed.
 No for-loops or functions from the nn package can be used.
 (2 points )

+## Conv2d Forward (5 points)

+In this exercise you will have to implement the Conv2d forward.
+In this case you cannot use the fold and unfold operations, neither the nn package.
+Only two for-loops are allowed, to iterate over the spatial dimensions.
+The rest of the operations should be solved with indexing and tensor operations (e.g. torch.sum).

+For this you will have to fill the forward of the class written in src.conv.
+Link to pytorch documentation of the layer: https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html.